Clinch & Co Brewery: 1940-1990

 World War II saw output restrictions and bomb damage to the maltings, but buildings controls averted the crippling cost of buildings repairs in the tied estate.
 From 1940 profits recovered steadily until an immediate post war boom led to a doubling of profits compared to the 1940 low.

 Family interest in the brewery was ended with the retirement of Thomas William Clinch Foreshew in 1945.
 He was followed by a manager who was appointed from a large northern brewery.
 This manager, later Managing Director, managed the company well through the 1950s, but with the link between the founding family and the company broken, there was less incentive to remain independent.
-Economies of scale meant that Clinch and Co was vulnerable to a take-over from a larger company and in 1962 and offer from Courage was accepted.
+Economies of scale meant that Clinch and Co was vulnerable to a take-over from a larger company and in 1962 an offer from Courage was accepted.
 Courage’s were said to be interested in the tied estate and closed the brewery soon after.
 Clinch and Co went into voluntary liquidation in 1967, though the legal entity "Clinch and Co" may have survived in Courage's hands until 1977.

 The Brewery lay more or less dormant until the site was bought by Paddy Glenny in the 1980s who opened "Eagle Brewery" in the cellar of the original Clinchs Eagle Maltings.

 In 1990, Eagle was renamed Wychwood Brewery, and was taken over in 2002 by Refresh UK, a subsidiary of Marston's.
 Wychwood is now a successful brewing business, which is still based around the original Clinchs Eagle Maltings buildings.